DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/20 Expand and Collapse Nodes/10 Events.md

             },
             methods: {
                 onItemExpanded(e){
-                    // Handler of the "itemExpanded" event
+                    // Handler of the 'itemExpanded' event
                 }
                 onItemCollapsed(e){
-                    // Handler of the "itemCollapsed" event
+                    // Handler of the 'itemCollapsed' event
                 }
             }
         };